ramesh-singh-20/linked-list-data-structure/README.md

 LinkedList is of integer type.

 **Operations**
-Reverse a linked list using iterative method: Time complexity is O(n)
+Reverse a linked list using iterative method: Time complexity is O(n).
+Reverse a linked list recursively: Time complexity is O(n).

 **Testing**